 Warning – Sarah Wollaston MP, has come out recently questioning the amount of extra money supposedly being allocated to NHS.
 Google what she says – it makes interesting reading.

 Sikora has talked about wanting more of his patients to survive.
 Sadly, this eminent oncologist has now gone over to the private sector.
 Three of the Consultants whom I went to at my local Foundation hospital have also gone ‘private’, telling me they are tired of NHS bureaucracy; I am now left with the rump – who ask ME “what would Mr. XXXX suggest?”
 (Not very reassuring).
-This means I sometimes go privately to get an accurate diagnosis and correct treatment.

-The Daily Mail reported another Sikora tip: do your Research.
+The Daily Mail reported another Sikora tip: do your research.
 He says this is vitally important.

-⇒Look up major American hospital websites offering better info than NHS Choices,.
-Find some under the Contacts heading here on the right.
+⇒Look up major American hospital websites offering better info than NHS Choices, Find some under the Contacts heading here on the right.

 P.S.
 Latest from King’s Fund

 England has fewer GPs per head of population than other UK and EU countries.